-Analysts expect the company will grow earnings by 20% in 2019.
+Analysts expect Badger will grow earnings by 20% in 2019.

 15. Constellation Software

-Moving down 2 spots on our list of the best Canadian stocks for 2019 is Constellation Software.
+Moving down 2 spots in our list of the best Canadian stocks for 2019 is Constellation Software.

 Constellation Software specializes in acquiring, managing, and building vertical market software businesses.